 The travel industry is constantly developing and has to move in tandem with consumers changing attitudes and behaviours – and this makes it hard to know what next year will hold.
+Content marketing is a driving force in inspiring people to travel, and marketers are well adept to helping shape future trends.
 From eco-friendly travel to family holidays, let’s look at six trends to watch out for in 2020.

 Families taking more frequent holidays